wseme-kiswe/FastScrollRecyclerView/README.md

 # Description
-This is an example that shows how add a iOS like A-Z Fast Scroll on the new RecyclerView released with Android L. Ready to compile in Android Studio. <br /> <br />
+This is an example that shows how add an iOS like A-Z Fast Scroll on the new RecyclerView released with Android L. Ready to compile in Android Studio. <br /> <br />
 <img src="demo1.png" width="30%" />
 <img src="demo2.png" width="30%"/>
 <img src="demo3.png" width="30%" />